“Sleep is that golden key that ties health and our bodies together.”

 - Strive to wake up naturally instead of to an alarm clock.

-- Aim to sleep around the same time every night.
+- Aim to sleep at the same time every night.

 Create a powerful evening ritual to slowly wind down.
 You can listen to meditative music while performing some gentle yoga stretches to put you in a calm physical and mental state.

-Your quality of sleep will dramatically increase as you feel rested and energetic to take on the day.
+After getting a restful night of sleep, you’ll feel rested and energetic to take on the day.